 F/B Prevelis was comfortable enough and it had enough services to spend one full day.
 For longer routes, this ferry could become a little boring.
 On the other hand, it was a nice surprise to notice that the price level on the ferry was low.

-On the scale from 1 to 5, we rate our cruising experience with Anek Lines as 3.
+On a scale from 1 to 5, we rate our cruising experience with Anek Lines as 3.
 The journey was successful, but the ferry was old.
-There were no entertainment program.
+There was no entertainment program.
 Also, not enough practical information was provided before the journey.
 However, we didn't have any big issues so overall, everything went well.

-We recommend to compare ferry prices and schedules on Direct Ferries.
-Find the best route and place a booking in a few minutes.
+We recommend comparing ferry ticket prices and schedules on Direct Ferries.
+You can find the best route and place a booking in a few minutes.

 Having a cabin is an inexpensive extra service so it is advisable to book one.
-It is also wise to confirm early the exact locations of the departure and the arrival harbour and to make a plan how to reach them.
-Usually, taxis or a rental car are the best options.
+It is also wise to confirm early the exact locations of the departure and the arrival harbour and make a plan of how to reach them.
+Usually, taxis or a hire car are the best options.

 For easier booking, follow our simple checklist:

 - Compare prices on Direct Ferries.